Sharp Convergence Rates for Empirical Optimal Transport with Smooth Costs: Introduction

 When the supremum in the Kantorovich duality~\eqref{eq:kantorovich} is achieved by a pair $(\varphi,\psi) \in \Phi_c(\mu,\nu)$, it is easy to see that $(\varphi,\varphi^c)$ also lies in $\Phi_c(\mu,\nu)$ and can only increase the value of $J_{\mu,\nu}(\varphi,\psi)$.
 It follows that $(\varphi,\varphi^c)$ is itself a pair of optimal Kantorovich potentials, and one obtains~\citep{villani2008},

 Notice that if $c(x,y) = -x^\top y$, then the definition~\eqref{eq:c_conj} of $c$-conjugate reduces to $-(-f)^*$, where for any convex function $h$ on $\bbR^d$, $h^*(y) = \sup_{x \in \bbR^d} \{ x^\top y - h(x)\}$ denotes its Legendre-Fenchel transform.
-It is well-known that if $h$ is also closed, the supremum in the definition of $h^*(y)$ is achieved by a point in its subdifferential; specifically, one has the relation
+It is well known that if $h$ is also lower semi-continuous and not identically infinite, the supremum in the definition of $h^*(y)$ is achieved by a point in its subdifferential; specifically, one has the relation

 To derive analogous notions for $c$-concave functions, define the {\it $c$-superdifferential} of a $c$-concave function $f:\calX \to\widebar\bbR$ by

 Furthermore, let $\partial^c f(x) = \{y \in \bbR^d: (x,y) \in \partial^c f\}$ and $\partial^c f(B) = \bigcup_{x \in B} \partial^c f(x)$, for all $B \subseteq \calX$.
 The following Lemma summarizes the main properties of $c$-concave functions which we shall require.
 Some of the statements which follow are weaker than necessary, but sufficient for our purposes. \begin{lemma} Let $f: \calX \to \widebar\bbR$ be $c$-concave, and assume condition~\ref{assm:global}. \begin{enumerate} \item[(i)] (\cite{villani2008}, Proposition 5.8) We have, $f^{cc} = f$. \item[(ii)] (\cite{villani2003}, Remark 1.13) Assume the cost $c$ is bounded.
 Then, the supremum in equation~\eqref{eq:kantorovich_c_conj} is achieved by a $c$-concave function $\varphi \in L^1(\mu)$ such that $0 \leq \varphi \leq \norm{c}_\infty$ and $-\norm c_\infty \leq \varphi^c \leq 0.$ \item[(iii)] (\cite{gangbo1996}, Theorem 2.7) $\partial^c f$ is $c$-cyclically monotone, in the sense that for any permutation $\sigma$ on $k\geq 1$ letters and any $(x_1, y_1), \dots, (x_k, y_k) \in \partial^c f$,